BUSINESS ACTIVITIES

 Input:

-Environmental and Social Management System
+Environmental and Social Management System Water, energy and paper

-• Climate impacts from physical and transition risks and infrastructure quality might become a business constraint in the medium to long term
+• Climate impacts from physical and transition risks and infrastructure quality might become a business constraint in the medium to long term.

 Outcomes: